arunsadhasivam/AIRepositories/Books/PracticalArtificialIntelligence/Readme.md

         "moveup"  - moveup
     - since no learning difficult for creating large systems

-2) Deliberative Architectures: BDI Architecture(Beliefs,Desires and Intentions)
+2.Deliberative Architectures: BDI Architecture(Beliefs,Desires and Intentions)
 ===============================================================================

    -Goal based
    -deliberate architecture symbolic representation of the world via logic,graphs,discreet math and
     so forth, and decisions.

-3) Touring Machines  and Interrap(integration of Ractional Reactive behaviour and planning)
+3.Touring Machines  and Interrap(integration of Ractional Reactive behaviour and planning)
 ===========================================================================================

    -Mix of Reactive & deliberative Architecture.